AmericanEnglish/Academic-Conclusions/README.md

     - Pulls items from your pack.
 - examine
     - examine *object*
     - Examines an item around you.
-If you lack the know about what is around you just use the [look] command.
+If you lack the-know about what is around you just use the [look] command.
 Example command for Note you cannot examine things that are on the ground or in your pack.
-Only containers, rooms, doors, and things on your person.
+Only containers, rooms, and things on your person.
+    - This is also the command for unlocking things.
+Simply examine a container or room for which you have the key and it will become unlocked for good.
+Doing so will allow you to examine the contents of the container or enter the room.
 - enter
     - enter *place*
     - Enters a room or the next area/previous area.
 This command does not work when you are already in a room.